 Fingolimod, a drug manufactured by Novartis under the brand name Gilenya, is a U.S. Food and Drug Administration (FDA)-approved treatment for symptoms of relapsing forms of multiple sclerosis (MS).
 It is immunomodulatory in nature, and works to reduce MS exacerbations and so delay progression toward disability.

 How Gilenya Works

-Fingilimod is a modulator of the sphingosine 1-phosphate receptor (S1P family of receptors).
+Fingolimod is a modulator of the sphingosine 1-phosphate receptor (S1P family of receptors).
 This receptor is involved in cell proliferation, maturation, angiogenesis and chemotaxis, and the entire S1P family of receptors are involved in suppression of innate immune responses from T-cells.
 Fingolimod helps to modulate these receptors in such a way so as to retain the lymphocytes (immune cells) within the lymph nodes, preventing them from crossing the blood-brain barrier, reducing inflammatory damage caused to the central nervous system.

 History of Gilenya

-After observing its safety and efficacy in patients through clinical trials, the FDA approved therapeutic use of the drug in September 2010, making it the first oral formulation approved for relapsing and remitting forms of MS. In March 2011, Novartis Pharmaceuticals announced receipt of a compliance notice from Health Canada to commercialize the drug, and the European Medicines Agency approved the drug that same month.
+After observing its safety and efficacy in patients through extensive clinical trials, the FDA approved therapeutic use of the drug in September 2010, making it the first oral formulation approved for relapsing and remitting forms of MS. In March 2011, Novartis Pharmaceuticals announced receipt of a compliance notice from Health Canada to commercialize the drug, and the European Medicines Agency approved the drug that same month.

 Other Gilenya Details